 Criminal lawyer in Poland

-Radkiewicz Lawyers Poland is a team of legal practitioners with experience and expertise in criminal business law.
-We provide legal advice to both defendants and the aggrieved parties.
-We represent both first-time and repeat offenders.
-Our criminal lawyers take an individual approach to each case.
+Our Law firm may support you in criminal business law.
+We also offer legal advice to both defendants and the aggrieved parties.
+We may represent both first-time and repeat offenders.
+Our criminal lawyer takes an individual approach to each case.

 As part of our services:

-Apart from court representation, Radkiewicz Lawyers Poland offers the following legal services:
+Apart from court representation, our Law firm offers the following legal services:

 • drawing up opinions on criminal law matters;